vrup0408/vrup0408/README.md

-- 🌱 I’m currently learning and exploring **the Machine Learning field & It's Applications.**
+- 🌱 I’m currently learning and exploring **the Machine Learning, Internet of Things, Deep Learning & Artificial  Intelligence.**

 - 👯 I’m looking to collaborate on **Live Project of some great-great Companies.**